-Throughout winter, markets in Lot and Lot-et-Garonne specialise in capon (cornfattened chicken), duck, goose and "foie gras" liver, ready for the festive season.
+Throughout autumn and winter, markets in Lot and Lot-et-Garonne specialise in capon (corn-fattened chicken), duck, goose and "foie gras" liver, ready for the festive season.

 These "fat" markets are in Villeneuve sur Lot (Lot et Garonne) every Saturday morning, from October to March or in Cahors (Lot) every Saturday morning, mi-November to end of December.
 To learn more about foie gras, visit the Foie Gras museum in Lot et Garonne (www.souleilles-foiegras.com)

 Meanwhile, the market town of Lalbenque (Lot), headquarters of the French truffle industry, is getting busy.
 This is where the nationwide price of truffles is set, and where during the winter months there's the largest weekly truffle market in France which attracts both restaurateurs and tourists alike.
-It started last Tuesday and continues every Tuesday until mid-March (2pm onwards).
+First Tuesday in December through to mid-March (2pm onwards)